-Commissioner Ingalsbe takes great pride in her support of our Bond Package, which will fund improvements to both state and county roads, and provide funding for much needed parks and open spaces.
+Commissioner Ingalsbe takes great pride in her support of our Bond Package, which has and will fund improvements to both state and county roads, and provide funding for much needed parks and open spaces.
 She believes these issues are critical to ensuring the quality of life, which makes this area of the state so special.

 Much of the Commissioners Court’s daily business involves policy-making, administration of county offices and coordination with other elected officials.
 The court approves the annual county budget, sets the county tax rate, and oversees much of the development activity, such as subdivision platting.

 As testimony to her commitment to community service, Debbie is currently serving and active on several boards and community organizations including:

 - Capital Area Council of Governments (CAPCOG) General Assembly